Are Glass Block Windows Worth It? Why You Should Avoid Them

 If you're looking for privacy, durability, and style without the outdated look of glass block windows, you're in luck – modern alternatives offer all the benefits without the drawbacks.
 These options not only provide better ventilation and energy efficiency, but they also enhance the overall design of your home.

-Here are a few stylish and functional alternatives to consider:
+Here are a few stylish and functional alternative to glass bricks to consider:

 • Frosted glass windows for privacy with a modern aesthetic